apache/mnemonic/site/develop/bylaws.md

 ### Project Management Committee

-The Project Management Committee (PMC) for Apache Metron was created by the Apache Board in December 2015 when Metron moved out of Cisco's OpenSOC
+The Project Management Committee (PMC) for Apache mnemonic was created by the Apache Board in December 2015 when mnemonic moved out of Cisco's OpenSOC
 project and became an incubated project at Apache.
-The PMC is responsible to the board and the ASF for the management and oversight of the Apache Metron codebase.
+The PMC is responsible to the board and the ASF for the management and oversight of the Apache mnemonic codebase.
 The responsibilities of the PMC include

-  * Deciding what is distributed as products of the Apache Metron project.
+  * Deciding what is distributed as products of the Apache mnemonic project.
 In particular all releases must be approved by the PMC.

   * Maintaining the project's shared resources, including the codebase